JohannesSchorr/M-N-Kappa/README.md

 ## Definitions

-- $M$ describes the resistance moment of a cross-section
+- $M$: resistance moment of a cross-section
-- $N$ is the internal shear-force applied with differing sign on the concrete-slab and the steel-girder
+- $N$: internal shear-force applied with differing sign on the concrete-slab and the steel-girder
-- $\kappa$ is the curvature over the cross-section.
+- $\kappa$: the curvature over the cross-section.

-It is assumed that the curvature is uniformly distributed over the full height of the cross-section.
+It is assumed that the curvature $\kappa$ is uniformly distributed over the full height of the cross-section.

 The $M$-$\kappa$-Method allows to compute the deformation of composite beams assuming rigid shear connection.
 The $M$-$N$-$\kappa$-Method extends the method by the load-slip-behaviour of the shear connectors.